scottogletree/website_build/content/authors/admin/_index.md

 - Visitors
 ---

-Scott is a researcher interested in connections between human well-being and the environment.
+Scott is a researcher and instructor interested in connections between human well-being and the environment.
 He researches these connections using spatial and statistical tools to better understand how the natural world impacts people.